Prof. Isaac Ben Israel

 Dr. Yaniv Harel

-Head of Research Strategy of the Interdisciplinary Cyber Research Center (ICRC) , Tel Aviv University
+Chief Strategy Officer of the Interdisciplinary Cyber Research Center (ICRC) , Tel Aviv University

-Dr. Yaniv Harel is the head of research strategy at the ICRC in Tel-Aviv university.
-He is the general manager of the Cyber Solutions Group of EMC.
-In his previous positions, Yaniv served as the head of a few leading technology units in the IDF.
+Dr. Yaniv Harel is the chief strategy officer at the ICRC at Tel Aviv University.
+He is the general manager of the Cyber Solutions Group of Dell-EMC.
+In his previous positions, Yaniv served as the head of leading technology units in the IDF.
 He was awarded the Israel Presidential Medal for Security in 2002.
 In 2011, he founded the Cyber branch in the Ministry of Defense R&D Directorate (MAFAT) and was responsible for its expedited growth, running dozens of collaborative projects with Israeli companies.

-Yaniv holds a BSc in Engineering from the Technion, a MBA from Manchester University, and a PhD from Tel Aviv University.
-Dr. Harel is the founder and the chairman of the academic track of the Yuaval Neeman Cyber conference and is involved in cyber innovative academic researches.
+Yaniv holds a BSc in Engineering from the Technion, an MBA from Manchester University, and a PhD from Tel Aviv University.
+Dr. Harel is the founder and the chairman of the academic track of the Yuval Neeman Cyber Conference and is involved in innovative academic research within the cyber realm.

 Head of Cyber Research Development of the Interdisciplinary Cyber Research Center (ICRC) , Tel Aviv University